mariohercules/docker-locust/README.md

 ### Configure containers

 * Clone this repository.
-* Run a command to create containers (proxy, wordpress and mysql).
+* Run a command to create containers (locust, ngninx-proxy, wordpress and mysql).

 ```
 $ cd docker